actualbudget/docs/docs/config/reverse-proxies.md

 ngrok http --url=your-custom-domain.ngrok-free.app 5006
 ```

-If running Actual on your PC, you may find it useful to run this command when your computer starts up.
-There are many ways to do this, the below is not a complete list:
+If running Actual on your PC, you may find it helpful to run this command when your computer starts up.
+There are many ways to do this.
+The below is not a complete list:

 - On Windows you can use the [Task Scheduler](https://www.technipages.com/scheduled-task-windows/)
   - Create a *Basic Task*, give it a name then set the trigger to *At system startup*